HolgerPeters/blog/_drafts/bootstrap_bayes.md

 What we can see here is, that with enough data points, both methods give very similar results, to the point where they seem equivalent.

-However the Bayesian approach is better when infering from fewer data points.
+However, the Bayesian approach is better when infering from fewer data points.
 Why is that?

 * Bootstrap relies on constructing ad-hoc data-sets from the original samples.
 With few data points, it suffers from